The component sizes of a critical random graph with given degree sequence: Introduction

-The present work is devoted to the study inside the critical window.
-We suppose that we are given a probability distribution $\nu = (\nu_k)_{k \geq 1}$ with finite second moment such that $\nu_2 < 1$ and $ \sum_{k=1}^{\infty} k (k-2) \nu_k = 0. $ Let $D$ be a random variable with distribution $\nu$.
+The present work is devoted to studying $G(n, \mathbf{d}^{(n)})$ for a family of degree sequences that are, in a certain sense, ``inside the critical window.''
+We suppose that we are given a probability distribution $\nu= (\nu_k)_{k \geq1}$ with finite second moment such that $\nu_2 < 1$ and $ \sum_{k=1}^{\infty} k (k-2) \nu_k = 0$.
+Let $D$ be a random variable with distribution $\nu$.
 The multigraph $\mathcal{G}_n$ consisting of $n$ vertices is defined by the configuration model as follows.
-Let $D_1, D_2, \dots, D_n$ be $n$ independent copies of $D$.
+Let $D_1, D_2,\ldots, D_n$ be $n$ independent copies of $D$.
 Condition on $\sum_{i=1}^n D_i$ being even.
 Take a set of $D_i$ half-edges for each vertex, and combine the half-edges into pairs by a uniformly random matching of the set of all half-edges.
-The random multigraph that this construction leads to is denoted by $\mathcal{G}_n$.
-We aim at specifying the asymptotics of the ordered sequence $\boldsymbol{\mathcal{C}}^{\nu}_n$ of component sizes of $\mathcal{G}_n$ in two different settings.
+We denote by $\mathcal{G}_n$ the random multigraph this construction leads to.

+Let $\bolds{\mathcal{C}}^{\nu}_n$ be the ordered sequence of component sizes of $\mathcal{G}_n$.
+We aim at specifying the asymptotics of $\bolds{\mathcal{C}}^{\nu}_n$ in two different settings.
 First, we shall study the case when $\nu$ has finite third moment.
-We shall prove that $n^{-2/3} \boldsymbol{\mathcal{C}}^{\nu}_n$ then converges in distribution (with respect to a certain topology that will be detailed below) as $n \rightarrow \infty$ to the ordered sequence of the excursion lengths of a Brownian motion with parabolic drift.
-This should be viewed as an extension of Aldous' well-known result for the Erd\H{o}s-Renyi model.
-Next the case when $\nu$ is a power law distribution with exponent $\gamma \in (3,4)$ will be studied.
-We shall show that $n^{-(\gamma-2)/(\gamma-1)} \boldsymbol{\mathcal{C}}^{\nu}_n$ converges in distribution as $n \rightarrow \infty$ to the ordered sequence of the excursion lengths of a certain drifted process with independent increments.
-Similar results have already been obtained, but for different random graph models (we refer to Bhamidi \emph{et al.}\,\,\cite{remcoetcompagnii} for inhomogeneous random graphs).
+We shall prove that $n^{-2/3} \bolds{\mathcal{C}}^{\nu }_n$ then converges in distribution (with respect to a certain topology that will be detailed below) as $n \rightarrow\infty$ to the ordered sequence of the excursion lengths of a Brownian motion with parabolic drift; see Theorem~\ref{keytheorr} below for the precise statement.
+This should be viewed as an extension of Aldous's well-known result for the critical behavior of Erd\H{o}s--Renyi random graphs; see \cite {MR1434128}.
+Next the case when $\nu$ is a power law distribution with exponent $\gamma\in(3,4)$ will be studied.
+We shall show that $n^{-(\gamma-2)/(\gamma-1)} \bolds{\mathcal{C}}^{\nu}_n$ converges in distribution as $n \rightarrow\infty$ to the ordered sequence of the excursion lengths of a certain nontrivial drifted process with independent increments; see Theorem~\ref{levraikeytheorr} below.